Tactical air navigation system: Drawbacks

 For military usage a primary drawback is lack of the ability to control emissions (EMCON) and stealth.
 Naval TACAN operations are designed so an aircraft can find the ship and land.
 Since there is no encryption, an enemy can use the range and bearing provided to attack a ship equipped with a TACAN.
 Some TACANs have the ability to employ a "Demand Only" mode: only transmitting when interrogated by an aircraft on-channel.
 It is likely that TACAN will be replaced with a differential GPS system similar to the Local Area Augmentation System called JPALS.
 The Joint Precision Approach and Landing System has a low probability of intercept to prevent enemy detection and an aircraft carrier version can be used for autoland operations.

 Some systems used in the United States modulate the transmitted signal by using a 900 RPM rotating antenna.
 This antenna is fairly large and must rotate 24 hours a day, possibly causing reliability issues.
 Modern systems have antennas that use electronic rotation (instead of mechanical rotation), hence no moving parts.

 Integration with modern navigation systems

-Although TACAN was originally developed as a stand-alone military navigation aid, it is increasingly integrated with civil navigation systems in mixed-use airspace.
-Many modern TACAN installations are co-located with VOR/DME facilities (VORTAC), allowing both military and civilian aircraft to use the same site for en route navigation.
-This interoperability supports performance-based navigation (PBN) route structures and allows legacy TACAN stations to provide backup capability for GNSS-based navigation.
+Sensor fusion

 In some military operations, TACAN is also used in conjunction with inertial and satellite navigation to provide multi-sensor navigation redundancy and improved accuracy.